linroger/FinanceCompendium/I. Foundations/Machine Learning/CS229 - Machine Learning Lecture Notes.md

 (This update is simultaneously performed for all values of  $j = 0, \ldots, d$ .)
 Here,  $\alpha$  is called the learning rate.
 This is a very natural algorithm that repeatedly takes a step in the direction of steepest decrease of  $J$ .

 In order to implement this algorithm, we have to work out what is the partial derivative term on the right hand side.
-Let's first work it out for the

-case of if we have only one training example  $(x,y)$ , so that we can neglect the sum in the definition of  $J$ .
+Let's first work it out for the case where we have only one training example  $(x,y)$ , so that we can neglect the sum in the definition of  $J$ .
 We have:

 $$
 \begin{array}{l} \frac{\partial}{\partial \theta_{j}} J (\theta) = \frac{\partial}{\partial \theta_{j}} \frac{1}{2} (h_{\theta} (x) - y)^{2} \\ = 2 \cdot \frac{1}{2} (h_{\theta} (x) - y) \cdot \frac{\partial}{\partial \theta_{j}} (h_{\theta} (x) - y) \\ = \left(h_{\theta} (x) - y\right) \cdot \frac{\partial}{\partial \theta_{j}} \left(\sum_{i = 0}^{d} \theta_{i} x_{i} - y\right) \\ = \left(h_{\theta} (x) - y\right) x_{j} \\ \end{array}